Course Outline

 Master’s degree = deepen knowledge + broaden knowledge + learn scientific working methods

-At the beginning of their studies, students decide on three core subjects that can be selected from the nine specialist areas of materials science.
-This determines the subject-specific profile of the field of study and also ensures the breadth of the materials science education.
+At the beginning of their studies, students decide on three core subjects that can be selected from the eight specialist areas of Materials Science.
+This determines the subject-specific profile of the field of study and also ensures the breadth of the Materials Science education.

 An extensive selection of supplementary electives allows for specialization and deepening of his or her professional competencies based on both the individual interests and future career plans of each student.